vzhd1701/enex2notion/README.md

 optional arguments:
-  -h, --help            show this help message and exit --token TOKEN         Notion token, stored in token_v2 cookie for notion.so [NEEDED FOR UPLOAD] --mode {DB,PAGE}      upload each ENEX as database (DB) or page with children (PAGE) (default: DB) --mode-webclips {TXT,PDF}
+  -h, --help            show this help message and exit --token TOKEN         Notion token, stored in token_v2 cookie for notion.so [NEEDED FOR UPLOAD] --root-page NAME      root page name for the imported notebooks, it will be created if it does not exist (default: "Evernote ENEX Import")
+  --mode {DB,PAGE}      upload each ENEX as database (DB) or page with children (PAGE) (default: DB) --mode-webclips {TXT,PDF}
                         convert web clips to text (TXT) or pdf (PDF) before upload (default: TXT) --add-pdf-preview     include preview image with PDF webclips for gallery view thumbnail (works only with --mode-webclips=PDF)
-  --add-meta            include metadata (created, tags, etc) in notes, makes sense only with PAGE mode --condense-lines      condense text lines together into paragraphs to avoid making block per line --done-file FILE      file for uploaded notes hashes to resume interrupted upload --log FILE            file to store program log
+  --add-meta            include metadata (created, tags, etc) in notes, makes sense only with PAGE mode --tag TAG             add custom tag to uploaded notes --condense-lines      condense text lines together into paragraphs to avoid making block per line --done-file FILE      file for uploaded notes hashes to resume interrupted upload --log FILE            file to store program log